Areas Of Practice

-There continue to Reductions in Force (RIFs) as the economy does not improve, but RIFs were common even when the economy was good.
+The economy improves, but Reductions in Force continue and were always common.
 Businesses have always been looking to increase profits by letting people go, and shipping jobs overseas, but how are the decisions made as to who gets sacked?
-If you were fired because of a RIF, and someone less qualified was not selected for termination, you may have a claim for discrimination.
+If you were fired because of a RIF, and someone less qualified was not selected for termination, you might have a claim for discrimination.
 At a minimum, if, as part of a RIF, your company offers a severance package and asks you to sign away your right to sue, speak to a lawyer first.
 You may be successful in getting your former employer to enhance the severance - either on your own, or with the added assistance of an attorney.

 USERRA (the Uniformed Services Employment and Reemployment Rights Act) provides employment and reemployment rights for members of the uniformed services, including veterans and members of the Reserve and National Guard.
 Under USERRA, service members who leave their civilian jobs for military service can take a leave of absence for military service with the knowledge that they will be able to return to their jobs with the same pay, benefits, and status they would have attained had they not been away on duty.
 USERRA also prohibits any form of discrimination on the basis of military service.

-I have successfully represented hundreds of clients in these different areas.
+I have represented hundreds of clients in these different areas.